nyankoclaws/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to list contacts
+1. User requests to list contacts.
-2. Dormie shows a list of contacts
+2. Dormie shows a list of contacts.
-3. User requests to add a free time tag for a specific contact's name in the list
+3. User requests to add a free time tag for a specific contact's name in the list.
-4. Dormie updates the contact with a new free time tag
+4. Dormie updates the contact with a new free time tag.

     Use case ends.